Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-I first published this story on how it’s much cheaper to ski in Europe than the USA back in 2018 and as I’m updating it for the 2024 season, the gap has gotten even wider.
-Head east, way east, for a better deal on the slopes.
+I first published this story on how it’s much cheaper to ski in Europe than the USA back in 2018 and as I’m updating it for the 2025 season, the gap has gotten even wider.
+Head east, way east, for a better deal on the slopes for skiers and snowboarders.

 In case you haven’t noticed, it’s getting really expensive to ski in the USA.
 There are still bargain regional mountains out there like many I have skied in Idaho, and we’ll get to those later, but if you’re planning a big skiing vacation this season you may want to consider a longer flight.
 It’s cheaper to ski in Europe for a week than it is to do so in America or Canada—even counting the flight price difference.

-Why are lift tickets so expensive in the USA?
+Why are lift tickets for skiers and snowboarders so expensive in the USA?
 Why does it cost you the equivalent of a car payment to go skiing for a weekend in Rockies or Northeast, not even counting lodging and lunches?

 Well, you can blame a lot of things: company consolidation, labor costs, a lack of housing for workers, water shortages (for snowmaking), and corporate greed, for a start.
 But the bottom line is that in most of North America now, skiing has become a lot like golf: a sport for the rich.
 This wasn’t always the case and it’s still not the case in most of Europe.